-The Projects for Assistance in Transition from Homelessness (PATH) initiatives, as administered by the Wisconsin Department of Health Services, are linking up with other homeless and housing activities in targeting individuals experiencing serious mental illness and homelessness, resulting in greater self-sufficiency for participants.
+The Projects for Assistance in Transition from Homelessness (PATH) initiatives are linking up with other homeless and housing activities in targeting individuals experiencing serious mental illness and homelessness, resulting in greater self-sufficiency for participants.

-DEHCR supports the Wisconsin Fresh Start program, administered by the Wisconsin Department of Corrections that leads at-risk young people to self-sufficiency.
+DOH supports the Wisconsin Fresh Start program that leads at-risk young people to self-sufficiency.
 This highly successful program, representing a collaborative effort with other state agencies, federal partners, local organizations and the private sector has generated a success rate of over 70%.

-DEHCR and WEDC will continue collaborative efforts with WHEDA and USDA-RD to help local communities, particularly in rural areas, be aware of programs available to them and ways to leverage dollars to maximize both the impact of program dollars and the quality of housing and community development.
+DOH and WEDC will continue collaborative efforts with WHEDA and USDA-RD to help local communities, particularly in rural areas, be aware of programs available to them and ways to leverage dollars to maximize both the impact of program dollars and the quality of housing and community development.